DallanQ/terraforming_mars_ares_expedition/Manual.md

 These cards represent the corporation each player is acting as.
 Corporation cards have five parts:

-> Image of a card with name at the top, a tag at the upper left corner, logo at the top middle, starting resources below the logo and beside the name, and the effect/action at the bottom of the card.
+> Image of an interplanetary card with the name at the top, a tag at the upper left corner, logo at the top middle below the name, starting resources below the logo and beside the name, and the effect/action at the bottom of the card.

 1. **NAME**